Walter W. Wensinger

-Walter William Wensinger (September 4, 1894 – July 10, 1972) was a highly decorated officer of the United States Marine Corps with the rank of lieutenant general.
-He is most noted for his service as commanding officer of 23rd Marine Regiment during Battle of Iwo Jima, when he received the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
-Wensinger finished his career as special advisory assistant to the commandant of the Marine Corps.
+Walter William Wensinger (September 4, 1894 – July 10, 1972) was a highly decorated officer of the United States Marine Corps with the rank of Lieutenant General.
+He is most noted for his service as Commanding Officer of 23rd Marine Regiment during Battle of Iwo Jima, when he received the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
+Wensinger finished his career as special advisory Assistant to the Commandant to the Marine Corps.

 Early career

 William W. Wensinger was born on September 4, 1894, in Defiance, Ohio, and attended high school in Fremont, Ohio.
 He subsequently enrolled the University of Michigan Law School in Ann Arbor and graduated with Bachelor of Laws in June 1917.
 Wensinger then enlisted in the Marine Corps as private and served with 8th and 13th Marine Regiments at Marine Barracks Quantico, Virginia.
 He reached the non-commissioned officer's rank and received Good Conduct Medal for exemplary behavior and efficiency.
 Wensinger was also selected for the Meritorious Non-Commissioned Officers Program and promoted to the rank of second lieutenant on December 16, 1918.

 Upon the promotion, he was ordered to the Basic School at Philadelphia Navy Yard for further officers' education and completed the school in April 1919.
 His first assignment was with the Marine detachment aboard the battleship USS Nevada and spent two and half years with sea duties in the Pacific Ocean.
 Wensinger was transferred to the Marine barracks at Mare Island Naval Shipyard in November 1921 and then to the Marine barracks at Pearl Harbor Navy Yard in March 1924.

 He served there two years and subsequently was transferred to the staff of Candidate Class at Marine Barracks, Washington, D.C. before he was ordered to Quantico at the beginning of 1927.
 Wensinger sailed with 6th Marine Regiment, 3rd Marine Brigade under Brigadier General Smedley Butler for expeditionary duty to China.
 He served Brigade Intelligence Officer until his return to the United States in January 1929.